anteoas/replicant-todomvc/README.md

 As stated above, Replicant is a library.
 It is _not a framework_.
 It only concerns itself with rendering to the DOM (from its own variant of [Hiccup](https://github.com/weavejester/hiccup)), implementing a very efficient virtual DOM.
 While rendering, Replicant helps with dispatching DOM events and lifecycle hooks to the app.
 The app needs to implement an event handler.
 From there, Replicant has no further requirements.
 You can say that Replicant is satisfied with requiring you to work in functional and data-oriented way.

 When dispatching events, Replicant allows to dispatch data instead of functions.
 It allows functions too, but we are using the data oriented approach in this app.
-This keeps our views not only pure functions, but also fully serializable.
+This keeps our views not only pure functions, but also fully serializable, and [very testable](#testing).
 We arrange the data from the events in vectors of `actions`, where each `action` also is a vector, with the first element being the action name, and the rest is action arguments.

 ### The app state